Xelus22/LoLSocWebpage/_posts/newsletters/2019-04-15-unsw-lolsoc-2019-newsletter-trimester-1-edition-3.md

 ---
 ![](https://unswlolsoc.github.io/LoLSocWebpage/uploads/Picture1.png)

-### \~Trimester 1 is Reaching a Close\~
+## \~Trimester 1 is Reaching a Close\~

 Hey everyone, glad to you see all back! 🎉

 How have we been?
 I've had the pleasure of spending this weekend ploughing through two assignments while watching LEC Semis/Finals, LCK Finals, and LCS Finals in between.

 Congrats to SKT T1 for regaining form and completely DEMOLISHING Griffin in a three-game smurf-fest!!
 If only my ranked games were that easy...

 Kind of sad to see TSM suffer the reverse sweep in finals (espeically as a TSM fanboy), but I also personally believe that they didn't deserve to win against C9... so I guess it's kind of poetic for them to get reverse swept themselves.

 Oh, and G2 just won finals 3-0 right then.
 Nice... anyone surprised?

 MSI this year is looking DUMMY THICC with super hype teams!
 I can actually imagine a world where a western team like G2 (sorry Liquid, maybe not you guys yet) cosplays 2018 Worlds and beats China and Korea.

 Anyway, that's all I have for intro today\~ Enjoy the rest of the read! (if you don't enjoy I'll find you and steal your LP)

 \~ Kenzo “cso69” Jeanson
 (Marketing Director - Publications) \~

-### 💻 Lan Party! 💻
+## 💻 Lan Party! 💻

+#### <br><br>
 _\~Special Thanks to WangYu Concept Cafe\~_

 ![](https://unswlolsoc.github.io/LoLSocWebpage/uploads/57239042_2287422637992200_6616593987903946752_o.jpg)